 I can look beyond the crowds, the cameras, even the brides, and somehow I can always find peace here.
-Since we left Portland, it has been a week of admiration for both nature and man’s handiwork.
+Since we left Seattle on an American road trip we have enjoyed both nature and man’s handiwork.
 The Palace of Fine Arts produces a different sense of wonderment than the massive redwoods, stunning Oregon coastlines, and flowing waterfalls we saw as we drove here from Oregon.

 If you have never seen it before you are probably wondering about it.
 This monumental structure was built for the 1915 Panama-Pacific Exposition in San Francisco.
 Built in a Greco-Roman style, it was used to exhibit works of art.
-The majority of the faire’s buildings were destroyed, but this was kept on its original site.
-It was rebuilt in 1965, and retrofitted in 2009.
+The majority of the fair’s buildings were destroyed, but this was kept on its original site.
+It was rebuilt in 1965 and retrofitted in 2009.

 - Covering 17 acres, it is located in San Francisco’s Marina District between Baker Street, Palace Drive, and Bay Street.
 The official address is 3301 Lyon Street.